Rootkitsmm-zz/Borland-AccuRev-StackoverFlow/README.md

 ![alt tag](https://raw.githubusercontent.com/Rootkitsmm/Borland-AccuRev-StackoverFlow/master/stringInIdapro.png)

-after some reversing and  anlyzing functions that use above string i decide to use another way to finding bug
+after some reversing and  analyzing functions that use above string i decide to use another way to finding bug

 ZDI said vunlnerable function is accessible remotely so I start read RLM manal to find out how it work RLM have Web interface it start http server on port 5054 , with the help of burpsuite we can view all http parameters in post or get requests